MyNameIsTakenOMG/certified-k8s-admin/README.md

    - we can create multiple scheduler profiles in a single scheduler instead of creating multiple schedulers.

 ## Logging and Monitoring
+ - monitor cluster components
+   - monitor: `Metrics Server`: one instance per cluster, and in-memory solution. in `kubelet`, there's sub component `container advisor` used to gather metrics from pods and then make them available for `Metrics Server`.
+To install `Metrics Server`(minikube or other...)...
+To view metrics, `kubectl top node`, `kubectl top pod`
+ - managing application logs: `kubectl logs -f <pod name> <explicitly specify container name if there are more than one>`